nfstream/nfstream.github.io/docs/api.md

 ### Timestamping
 As packets may come from several observation points, reordering process is based on packet’s timestamp.
-While hardware timestamping provides a high accuracy up to 100 nanoseconds in case of the IEEE 1588 protocol, it’s not supported by most of commodity NIC. nfstream is based on software timestamping which is widely used to outcome this lack providing milliseconds accuracy.
+While hardware timestamping provides a high accuracy up to 100 nanoseconds in case of the IEEE 1588 protocol, it’s not supported by most of commodity NIC.
+NFStream is based on software timestamping which is widely used to outcome this lack providing milliseconds accuracy.

 ### Packet filtering
 Performs filtering of packets to separate packets having specific properties from those not having them.
-A packet is selected if some specific fields are equal or in the range of given values. nfstream packet filtering is based on BPF filtering syntax.
+A packet is selected if some specific fields are equal or in the range of given values.
+NFStream packet filtering is based on BPF filtering syntax.

 ### NFPacket
 In addition to these steps, NFObserver parses the packet in order to extract a set of informations (IP and